ms-iot/content/README.md

 * For README.md files, please use [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) to get nice formatting on the file browser.
 * Please do not use HTML
 * For samples, please append ```{:target="_blank"}```, so the link opens in a new page

-### Gulp Instructions
-#### If you are editing CSS or JS, you must run Gulp
-1. Make sure you have Node installed on your machine.
-2. To install Gulp, run 'npm install gulp' in the command line.
-This will install Gulp globally on your machine.
-3. After editing CSS or JS, run 'gulp run' in the command line, within the root of the project directory.
-This will combine and minify css and js, and inject it into the head and footer.
-4. Once this is complete, you can check in your changes, and open a pull request.